gnosisguild/enclave/packages/ciphernode/data/README.md

 // Some how we get a repository for a type let repo:Repository<Vec<String>> = get_repo();

-// We can use the sync_load to create a persistable object from the contents of the persistance layer that the repository encapsulates let persistable:Persistable<Vec<String>> = repo.sync_load().await?;
+// We can use the load to create a persistable object from the contents of the persistance layer that the repository encapsulates let persistable:Persistable<Vec<String>> = repo.load().await?;

 // If we add a name to the list the list is automatically synced to the database persistable.mutate(|&mut list| {